 The water is incompressible, therefore when the crown was submerged it would displace an amount of water equal to its volume, thereby, dividing the mass of the crown by the volume of water displaced, and its density could be obtained.

-Needless to say, if less precise and less dense metals had been added, the density would be lower than that of gold.
+Needless to say, if less precious and less dense metals had been added, the density would be lower than that of gold.
 This is what Archimedes discovered thus proving that silver had been mixed in with the gold and the metal worker was indeed cheating the king out of gold.

 Posted